abravalheri/validate-pyproject/CONTRIBUTING.rst

     git checkout -b my-feature

    and start making changes.
-Never work on the master branch!
+Never work on the main branch!

 #.
 Start your work on this branch.
 Don't forget to add docstrings_ to new
    functions, modules and classes, especially if they are part of public APIs.